Sam Henry (musician)

-Samuel William Henry (December 28, 1956 – February 20, 2022) born legally blind, was an American drummer, best known for his work with the punk rock group Wipers.
+Samuel William Henry (December 28, 1956 – February 20, 2022), born legally blind, was an American drummer, best known for his work with the punk rock group Wipers.
 He was inducted into the Oregon Music Hall of Fame in 2011.

-Musical career
+Career

-In addition to the Wipers, other bands that Sam appeared in were The Rats, Napalm Beach, Poison Idea, Snow Bud & The Flower People, Jenny Don't and the Spurs, DON'T, and Morgan Grace.
+In addition to Wipers, other bands that Sam appeared in were The Rats, Napalm Beach, Poison Idea, Snow Bud & The Flower People, Jenny Don't and the Spurs, DON'T, and Morgan Grace.
 His early bands were a staple at Portland's legendary Satyricon.
 Though some may think of Sam as Portland's quintessential punk drummer, he also played funk with Shock, 1930s swing jazz with the Stolen Sweets and roots music with Michael Dean Damron, Sam also offered drum lessons to many up-and-coming musicians.

-The Wipers
+Wipers

 Around age 19, Henry met Portland punk pioneer Greg Sage, who drafted Henry into his band, Hard Road.
 The two bonded over both being considered outcasts in school.

 "He [Greg Sage] got picked on for being different because of his hair in school, and I got picked on my whole life for not being able to see."

-After some time, Hard Road would turn into the Wipers, the Northwest punk band that would eventually influence everyone from Nirvana to the Melvins.
+After some time, Hard Road would turn into the Wipers, the Northwest punk band that would eventually influence everyone from Nirvana to Melvins.
 With Dave Koupal on bass, the trio played for a year or so together before moving to Cape Coral, Florida, and forming what then became the band the Wipers in 1977.
 According to Henry they had to move out of Portland because the insurgence of the 70's disco left them with no place to play.
-After moving out of Florida and back to Portland The band recorded and released their first two singles ("Better Off Dead" and "Alien Boy"), as well as their first full length Is This Real?.
+After moving out of Florida and back to Portland The band recorded and released their first two singles ("Better Off Dead" and "Alien Boy"), as well as their first full-length Is This Real?.
 After the recording of 1980's Is This Real?, The Wipers relocated to New York.
 The band was not well received there, so Henry decided to quit and come back home to Portland while the Wipers continued without him.

 The Rats

 In 1979 Henry left the Wipers and joined Fred Cole and his wife Toody Cole to play in the pre-Dead Moon band The Rats.
 He was also working at Fred and Toody's guitar shop called Captain Whizeagle's.
-In 1981 The Rats released the full length album, Intermittent Signals, on Fred's label Whizeagle Records.
+In 1981 The Rats released the full-length album, Intermittent Signals, on Fred's label Whizeagle Records.
 Simultaneously, he joined Portland psychedelic grunge band Napalm Beach.
 When Cole learned of Henry joining another band he gave him an ultimatum: It's either the Rats or Napalm Beach.
 He chose the latter, and Cole fired him—from both jobs.